-In 2016 it has become obvious that Nexus outgrown their current hosting infrastructure and long term plan was needed.
-Empire Elements researched all the possible options, then a decision was made to use Amazon Cloud Services (AWS) for future growth.
+In 2016 it has become apparent that Nexus has outgrown their current hosting infrastructure and a long term plan was needed.
+Empire Elements researched all the possible options, and then a decision was made to use Amazon Cloud Services (AWS) for future growth.

-AWS just recently announced new datacenter region in London, confirming its commitment to the UK businesses.
-The choice for Nexus was obvious, plentiful of features, rock solid reputation and relentless pace of innovation.
+AWS just recently announced new datacenter region in London, confirming its commitment to UK businesses.
+The case for AWS was sound, with plentiful of features, rock solid reputation and relentless pace of innovation.

-Nexus migration project was carefully planned and split to several smaller milestones.
-Continuously tested, deploying one feature at the time fully embracing DevOps principles and practices.
+We planned Nexus migration project carefully and split it to several milestones.
+Continuously testing, deploying one feature at the time fully embracing DevOps principles and practices.

-DevOps team at Empire Elements created cloud architecture blueprint, listing all AWS services that will be used: Amazon Cloud Storage S3, Elastic Compute Cloud EC2, Elastic Load Balancers, CloudFront, Lambda Functions, Simple Email Service.
+DevOps team at Empire Elements created cloud architecture blueprint, listing all AWS services that Nexus will need.
+Amazon Cloud Storage S3, Elastic Compute Cloud EC2, Elastic Load Balancers, CloudFront, Lambda Functions, Simple Email Service were the top services.

-Having new production and development processes in place has helped us to test each feature and decoupling services then became a manageable task with realistic set of milestones.
+Having new production and development processes in place has helped us to test each feature, and decoupling services then became a straightforward task with a realistic set of milestones.

 First and perhaps most important was the storage.
-Coming from a dedicated server environment, Nexus application had to be modified to allow for external storage.
-AWS S3 storage offers virtually unlimited object storage that can scale to trillions objects worldwide.
-First problem with fast, scalable and reliable storage was addressed.
-All Nexus users now upload content that is encrypted by default with separate lifespan policy with automatic archiving.
-The data is never lost.
+Nexus application had to be modified to allow for external storage, as the old version used local storage only which is not possible to use when autoscaling.
+AWS S3 storage offers virtually unlimited object storage that can scale to trillions of objects worldwide.
+The first problem addressed with fast, scalable and reliable storage.
+Nexus web application now encrypts the newly uploaded data from users by default, with separate lifespan policy with automatic archiving.
+The data is therefore never lost.

-Another very important problem to address was horizontal scaling of the Nexus PHP application.
-During the predicted and unpredicted traffic peaks this was becoming a really serious problem on the old platform.
-After evaluating several options we chose Docker and AWS Load Balancer with Autoscaling Group using AWS Elastic Compute Cloud.
+Another fundamental problem to address was horizontal scaling of the Nexus PHP application.
+During the predicted and unpredicted traffic peaks, this was becoming a severe problem on the old platform.
+After evaluating several options, we chose Docker and AWS Load Balancer with Autoscaling Group using AWS Elastic Compute Cloud.

-Docker is a world’s leading software container platform and a fairly new technology.
-The idea is that using Docker we build the application, its all dependencies and ship it to any environment.
-Apart from controlling the application in detail there is another inherited benefit.
-Production and Development pipelines are therefore both in-line and application can be tested in development as if it was a production.
-To put it simply, developing the application further just got a lot easier.
+Docker is a world’s leading software container platform and a relatively new technology.
+The idea is that using Docker we build the application, it's all dependencies and deliver it to any environment.
+Apart from controlling the application in detail, there is another inherited benefit.
+Production and Development pipelines are therefore both in-line, and Docker application can be tested in development as if it was a production.
+To put it simply, developing the web application further just got a lot easier.

-So far we have implemented three things and the reasons to move to AWS were validated beyond a doubt.
-Scaling application is something that would be out of the reach for most businesses just 5 years ago.
+So far we have implemented just three things and validated the reasons to move to AWS beyond a doubt.
+Scaling application is something that would be out of the reach for most businesses just five years ago.
 Now with the power of Amazon Web Services Nexus web application can expand.